 2. Set a goal for your home deposit

 Work out how much you need to save for a deposit in your desired suburb and add on those extra costs like stamp duty and legal fees.
 The type of fees charged by lenders may be different depending on the product you‘re applying for.
 You can learn about Pepper Money’s home loan fees here.
-Although it’s possible to secure a loan with a five per cent deposit, aim to save 20 per cent of the property value to avoid paying Lenders Mortgage Insurance (LMI).
-Note that Pepper uses a Lender Protection Fee (LPF) which is somewhat similar except that it gives us the flexibility to assess loan applications without having to seek approval from LMI providers.
+Although it’s possible to secure a loan with a five per cent deposit, aim to save 20 per cent of the property value to avoid paying Lenders Mortgage Insurance (LMI) or a similar Mortgage Risk Fee.

 3. Be smart about your tax deductions